Combing for Credentials: Active Pattern Extraction from Smart Reply: Extracting Sensitive Data

-~ In the previous subsection, we showed the effectiveness of black-box attacks in extracting SSD from models when they are inserted multiple times in the training set.
-Though we note that the success of black-box attacks is limited by the choice of output decoding strategy selected by the model API (which is not in control of the adversary), as shown in \autoref{fig:decoding_strategy}.
-Here, we demonstrate the effectiveness of gray-box attacks that do not have such limitations.
-For our gray-box attack, we use the snapshot attack~\cite{zanella2020analyzing} where the adversary queries both the pre-trained model checkpoint $M_0$ and the fine-tuned model $M_1$ with the same query and compares the change in token probabilities between $M_0$ and $M_1$.
+~ In the previous subsection, we showed the effectiveness of Service API attacks in extracting SSD from models when they are inserted multiple times in the training set.
+A Model API attack could be considerably more effective however, in that it is not constrained by the choice of decoding strategy, and can instead take full advantage of the token-by-token probability vectors.
+For our Model API attack, we use the snapshot attack~\cite{zanella2020analyzing} where the adversary queries both the pre-trained model checkpoint $M_0$ and the fine-tuned model $M_1$ with the same query and compares the change in token probabilities between $M_0$ and $M_1$.
 This change in token probabilities allows the adversary to identify which token sequences occur in the fine-tuning set with higher certainty.
 For our attack scenario, these token sequences correspond to the sensitive information such as email ids or passwords that the adversary is interested in extracting.
-More precisely, the gray-box attacker queries both $M_0$ and $M_1$ with the query message and obtains the difference in token probabilities for the first output decoding step.
+More precisely, the Model API attacker queries both $M_0$ and $M_1$ with the query message and obtains the difference in token probabilities for the first output decoding step.
 The attacker then chooses the top-$b$ tokens at the first output decoding step that have the highest probability difference (based on the beam width of $b$), fixes the first token for each beam and proceeds to do the same to decode the next token.
 The attacker repeats this decoding process for up to a maximum of $d$ tokens or until the end-of-text token is encountered for each beam (whichever occurs first).
 Thus the attack complexity depends on the beam width $b$ and the token sequence length $d$.
 While setting greater values for $b$ and $d$ can potentially allow for extraction of more SSD, the computation cost can quickly become prohibitive.
 Thus, we set the values within a reasonable limit.
 In our experiments, we set ($b = 20$, $d = 6$) and ($b = 3$, $d = 30$) for extracting email ids.
 For extracting passwords, we set ($b = 20$, $d = 5$) and ($b = 3$, $d = 30$).
 Since passphrases are longer, we set ($b = 20$, $d = 8$) and ($b = 3$, $d = 40$).
 For extracting ID+PW, we set ($b = 20$, $d = 10$) and ($b = 3$, $d = 40$), and for extracting ID+PPH, we set ($b = 20$, $d = 15$) and ($b = 3$, $d = 40$).
 These choices are made based on the average number of tokens required to effectively recover each type of SSD, while also keeping the computation cost low.
-Next we study the effect of SSD insertion frequency and number of queries on the gray-box attack success.
+Next we study the effect of SSD insertion frequency and number of queries on the Model API attack success.